HaithamSwe/restaurants_reservation_api/README.md

 - Install the dependencies
 - Create the needed tables in your database
 - Insert the timeslots of table reservation to the database
+- Insert the tables of the restaurant to the database